 The green water snake is found in the southeastern United States, particularly in Mississippi.

 4. Concho Water Snake

 This snake lives in the river systems of the Colorado and Concho of Texas.
 They grow to be about 2.5 feet in length, and they have blotches down their bodies in rows.
 Because of its narrow range in Texas, this snake is considered to have the smallest distribution area of any other American snake.

 These snakes like water from streams going over rocks, and their diet is almost all fish.
 While they will go looking for prey occasionally, they like to hang out near schools of fish waiting for the right opportunity to pounce.

 5. Diamondback Water Snake

 These snakes tend to like steep and bare shorelines.
 Abstractly, the markings on their back are kind of like diamonds, which is where the snake got its name.
 These snakes have a protuberance on their chin, and it’s the only snake in the United States with one.

 The Diamondback water snake likes to lay in the branches above water sources.
 They dip their heads from these branches beneath the water searching for their meal.
-This water snake is found in the Mississippi River valley as well as a variety of central and southern states.
+This water snake is found in the Mississippi River valley as well as in a variety of central and southern states.